hiveot/hub/docs/TD QnA.md

 * How best to define these for use by multiple things?
 * This is probably a JSON-LD or vocabulary related question, but it is a common case that would be helpful to have an example of.
 How to do this for maximum interoperability?
-* Current Solution: add a dataschema with single or enum constants to 'schemaDefinitions' The code generator creates the constants in the scope of the agent defining the thing.
+* Current Solution: add a dataschema with single or enum constants to 'schemaDefinitions' The code generator creates the type and constants in the scope of the agent defining the thing.

 9. Would it be out of scope to use a TD to define a service API?
 Has this been done before?
  * The idea for hiveot is to define the directory, value storage, history storage, authentication and other services using a TD and generate the API with documentation from it.